 The quality of an aquamarine depends on three main factors: color intensity, clarity, and cut.
 Other qualities that factor into the quality of an aquamarine is its cut, weight, origin.
 As expected with any gemstone, the quality is directly correlated with the price.

 As with most other gemstones, the color of an aquamarine is the most important quality factor and the main driver of value.
 Generally, the most desirable color is anywhere from green-blue to pure blue.
 It should be evenly distributed and highly transparent, with strong saturation.

 Colored gems do not have a standardized grading system and it is extremely rare to find an aquamarine with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
-In the wholesale trade we evaluate aquamarine clarity using the following methodology::
+This is in stark contrast to Diamonds which have a standardized grading system and utilize magnification to inspect clarity.
+In the wholesale trade we evaluate aquamarine clarity using the following methodology:

-(1) Holding the aquamarine face up 12 inches from the observer's eye (2) Tilting them in various directions to visually inspect if any inclusions are visible (3)Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)
+(1) Holding the aquamarine face up 12 inches from the observer's eye (2) Tilting the stone in various directions to visually inspect if any inclusions are visible (3)Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)

 Lapidaries cut aquamarines according to the shade of the aquamarine rough material to get the desired color (the primary price driver).
 Darker material is cut shallower to allow more light to go through the gem, while lighter material is cut deeper to allow the aquamarine to hold in more light and increase saturation.
 Although lapidaries find cutting aquamarines easier than other gemstones, it is an art and requires years of experience.